Semantic Similarity Loss for Neural Source Code Summarization: Approach

 3) Broadcast semantic similarity to each word.
 The semantic similarity calculation in { \texttt{use-seq}} applies to the entire sequence.
 However, loss is usually calculated for each individual prediction, which in our case is each word.
 We assign the loss for each word to be equal to the loss for each sequence.
 For example, the cosine distance between the reference and predicted sequences above is 0.8665, so each word ``records'', ``a'', ``sound'', ``file'' will receive a loss of 0.8665.

 4) Mask semantic similarities to avoid inappropriate penalties.
 It is possible that USE will return a score that indicates a strongly dissimilar predicted sequence, even when some individual word predictions may be correct.
 It is also possible that USE will indicate a similar sequence, even when individual word predictions may be incorrect.
+For example, “disconnect db” and “initialize database connections” are two opposite sentences, but we had 0.5613 as the USE for these two sentences.
+Although this score is lower compared with “connect db” and “initialize database connections," which we had 0.6963 as the USE score, 0.5613 is still very high for the opposite sentence.
 In these situations, a naive application of sequence similarity to each word could have the effect of rewarding the model for incorrect word predictions or penalizing the model for correct word predictions.
 To avoid these problems, we create a mask in which, for each word prediction, if the prediction is correct, only use the sequence similarity broadcast to that word if the cosine similarity is positive.
 Likewise, if the prediction is incorrect, only use the sequence similarity broadcast if the cosine similarity is negative.
 The effect is to provide an extra reward to correct predictions when the sequence similarity is high, while also giving a penalty to incorrect predictions when the sequence similarity is low.
-In Figure~\ref{fig:useseqex}, ``m'' denotes a mask for the word ``sound'' because ``sound'' is incorrect even though the overall sentence similarity is high.
+In Table~\ref{fig:useseqex}, ``m'' denotes a mask for the word ``sound'' because ``sound'' is incorrect even though the overall sentence similarity is high as indicated in Table~\ref{fig:useseqex} that the USE score is 0.8665.